carboxylman/stackdb/doc/user-guide.md

 The dwdebug
 library's behavior can be controlled on a per-debuginfo-file basis.
-The `-F` option's value can be used to pass in an "rfilter" (a StackDB regular expression filter) that can assign specific options to matching files.
+The `-F` option's value can be used to pass in an "rfilter" (a Stackdb regular expression filter) that can assign specific options to matching files.
 Typically, you'll be happier to globally set these options, rather than work with the powerful-yet-complex rfilters.
 Currently, the most useful option is `PARTIALSYM`.
-StackDB's dwdebug library was designed to support very fast symbol and address lookups at runtime.
+Stackdb's dwdebug library was designed to support very fast symbol and address lookups at runtime.
 Thus, it reads and indexes (by default) the entire debuginfo file.
 For a stock Ubuntu 3.8.x kernel, this can require over 1GB of RAM -- the